HiromasaNojima/ngx-toc/src/assets/README.md

 ## Use with ngx-markdown

-[ngx-markdown](https://github.com/jfcere/ngx-markdown) is library to use markdown in Angular. ngx-toc can collaborate with this.
+[ngx-markdown](https://github.com/jfcere/ngx-markdown) is library to use markdown in Angular.<br>
+`ngx-toc` can collaborate with this.

 - html